mohrezaeib/plastizyme-miner/README.md

 # Protein GAN
-ProteinGan is trained with real PETase sequences, learns to generate PET sequences.
-Link to Kaggle notebook [https://www.kaggle.com/code/mohammadrezarezae/plastizyme-miner-protein-gan]
+Protein GAN is trained using real PETase sequences and is capable of generating PET sequences.
+You can access the Kaggle notebook for Protein GAN [https://www.kaggle.com/code/mohammadrezarezae/plastizyme-miner-protein-gan]

 # Classifier Using ESM embeding
-The classification piple line run using ESM model to embed feature vectors then SVM, KNN, and Random forest classifier use the embeding as input for training and test.
+The classification pipeline employs the ESM model to generate feature vectors, which are then used as input for training and testing SVM, KNN, and Random Forest classifiers.
+The dataset used for classification can be found on Kaggle, and the Kaggle notebook for the classification process is available.
 Link to kaggle data set [https://www.kaggle.com/datasets/mohammadrezarezae/petase-and-non-petases-protein-sequences] Link to Kaggle notebook [https://www.kaggle.com/code/mohammadrezarezae/classsification-with-esm-embeding]